rio-org/validator-ejector/README.md

 Daemon service which loads OperatorRegistry events for validator exits and sends out exit messages when necessary.
 On start, it will load events from a configurable amount of blocks behind and then poll for new events.

-This software is a modified version of [Lido's Validator Ejector](https://github.com/lidofinance/validator-ejector).
+This software is modified from [Lido's Validator Ejector](https://github.com/lidofinance/validator-ejector).

 ## Requirements